Understanding Task Transfer in Vision-Language Models: Discussion

 Our analysis of task transferability in Vision–Language Models (VLMs) reveals a rich structure in how perception capabilities interact under finetuning.
 Below, we unpack the broader implications of these findings, acknowledge key limitations, and propose promising directions for future work.

 \xhdr{Implications} The emergence of a structured task transfer graph, characterized by cliques, personas, and scale-dependent patterns, suggests that VLMs do not treat perception tasks as independent learnings, but rather internalize them through shared or competing representational substructures.
 For instance, the consistent identification of low-level tasks (e.g., Relative Depth, Relative Reflectance) as strong sponges implies that early-stage visual features are highly reusable and adaptable across a wide range of downstream perception tasks.
 This supports the hypothesis that VLMs can benefit from hierarchical visual processing pathways.
 From a practical standpoint, these insights directly inform finetuning dataset design.
 We provide an early example of such a practical use-case.
 Notably, the fact that PGF-guided data selection can surpass direct target-task finetuning underscores the practical utility of our framework.
-Lastly, we note that our framework of analysis allows the discovery of negative cliques.
+Lastly, we note that our framework allows the discovery of negative cliques.
 This provides a unique understanding on the nature of deteriorative relationships between the considered tasks.
 An example of a negative clique is presented in Figure~\ref{fig:neg_cliq}.

-\xhdr{Behavior of Perfection Gap Factor (PGF)} In this section, we further analyze the behavior of PGF.
-Figure~\ref{fig:pgf_behaviour} illustrates how the Perfection Gap Factor (PGF) varies with baseline performance $x$ and accuracy change $k$ after finetuning.
+\xhdr{Behavior of Perfection Gap Factor (PGF)} We further analyze the behavior of PGF.
+Figure~\ref{fig:pgf_behaviour} illustrates how PGF varies with baseline performance $x$ and accuracy change $k$ after finetuning.
 Several numerical properties emerge:

 \begin{itemize} \item \textbf{Positive Bound}: For improvements ($k > 0$), PGF is capped at $1$, achieved when finetuning fully closes the gap to perfection ($k = 100 - x$).

 \item \textbf{Negative Bound}: For deterioration ($k < 0$), PGF admits a finite lower bound due to accuracy discreteness.
 With $m$ evaluation questions, the highest baseline strictly below $100\%$ is $x = 100\,(1 - \tfrac{1}{m})$.
 The worst deterioration is $k = -x$ (accuracy drops to zero), yielding